 6. Why choose a fifth wheel trailer over a motorhome?

-Both fifth wheels and motorhomes, RVs, and travel trailers offer than own benefits.
+Both fifth wheels and motorhomes, RVs, and travel trailers offer their own benefits.

 They each have a vast array of lengths, weights, floorplans, layouts, sleeping accommodations, and prices.